-- Use the public library or borrow a book that has good pictures of Jerusalem during the early first century.
-Some are very good for showing the children the layout of the walls and the temple.
+- Use the public library or borrow a book with good pictures of Jerusalem during the early first century.
+Some are very good for showing the children the walls and temple layout.

 - Let children have races without using their legs (rolling, handstands, crawling, etc.)

-- Tell a story about a time you were sad/went through something hard and God helped you through it.
-After you have shared give students the opportunity to share personal experiences that were hard for them and God helped them with.
+- Tell a story about a time you were sad or went through a difficult situation.
+Explain how God helped you through.
+After you have shared, invite students to share their own experiences.

 - Send cards to encourage someone who is sad or needs hope.